ryanmross/zype-api-integration/readme.md

 # Zype API MRSS Generator

+Creates an MRSS feed to your specifications using the Zype video api.

 Needs api_config.ini file with Zype API keys (currently looks for this in the parent folder).